dmlc/xgboost/doc/tutorials/external_memory.rst

   booster = xgboost.train({"tree_method": "approx"}, Xy)

-The above snippet is a simplifed version of ``demo/guide-python/external_memory.py``.
+The above snippet is a simplified version of ``demo/guide-python/external_memory.py``.
 For an example in C, please see ``demo/c-api/external-memory/``.

 ****************